-You’ll need to set up a certificate authority to manage networks and monitor traffic for your Chrome devices.
-It’s important to set up a certificate authority to ensure your users can access websites that have digital certificates that can be validated by a specific certificate authority.
-This should be done early during your deployment to ensure users can access websites without issues.
+You’ll need to set up a certificate authority (CA) to manage networks and monitor traffic for your Chrome devices.
+It’s important to set up a CA to ensure that your users can access websites that have digital certificates that can be validated by a specific CA. This should be done early during your deployment to ensure that users can access websites without issues.

-Set up a certificate authority in your Admin console
+Step 1: Set up a CA in your Admin console

-- Choose the certificate file to upload and click Open.
+- Click Upload, select the PEM file, and click Open.

-Verify the certificate authority on managed Chrome devices
+Step 2: Verify the CA on managed Chrome devices

 - Go to chrome://settings/certificates.